m5lk3n/agility/README.md

 This project is truly cloud-native, it deploys and runs on Kubernetes only.
 It stores its settings (aforementioned name patterns) in a configmap.

-Observed Kubernetes deployments are exported using Prometheus Node Exporter.
-Those measurements are scraped using Prometheus which is as such the de facto industry standard for monitoring on Kubernetes.
-Same is true for Grafana which is used for illustration purposes.
+Observed Kubernetes deployments are measured and exported using Prometheus Node Exporter.
+Those measurements are scraped (regularly pulled) by Prometheus, the de facto industry standard for monitoring on Kubernetes at the time of writing.
+Prometheus is not only a monitoring system but also a time series database to collect scraped data.

+Another industry standard used here is Grafana which is used to illustrate the results, such as deployment rates.

-## Implementation
+## Realization

+### Metric idea

+Our goal is to capture deployment per app and namespace.
 When it comes to Prometheus Node Exporter and measurements, the specific metric format must be determined.
-### Metric idea
+There are at least two choices here:

 1. `deployed{app=<name>,namespace=<name>}=<UnixTimeOfDeployment>`:

+Discussion:

-- same as `kube_deployment_created`
+- It's the same as the built-in `kube_deployment_created`.
-- doesn't capture all counts, only the latest timestamp => misses hits in between scraps
+- It doesn't capture all counts, only the latest timestamp, i.e. there are missed hits in between scrapes
-- less intuitive than increasing count
+- It's less intuitive than an increasing count
-- ties it to timestamp database

-1. `deployed{app=<name>,namespace=<name>}=<numOfDeployments>`:
+2. `deployed{app=<name>,namespace=<name>}=<numOfDeployments>`:

+Discussion:

-- atomic count, requires history
+- It's an atomic count which requires history
-- conceptually easier to understand than `UnixTimeOfDeployment` approach
+- It's conceptually easier to grasp than the `UnixTimeOfDeployment` approach

-=> 2. but with in-memory limitation, negligible in the long-run as we're primarily interested in recent agility (keep it above certain threshold)
+Therefore, the latter is the chosen metric format, but in this project here with an in-memory limitation, i.e. no permanent storage for now.
+In the long-run, this is negligible as we're primarily interested in recent agility, keeping values above certain thresholds.

-Example:
+In terms of PromQL, the Prometheus Query Language, that's e.g.:

-1. Get the increase in number of deployments (for an app), e.g. for the last 24h: `increase(deployed_count[24h])`
+- Get the increase in number of deployments (for an app), e.g. for the last 24h: `increase(deployed_count[24h])`

-2. Compute the frequency, e.g. for the last week: `increase(deployed_count[7d])/7`:
+- Compute the frequency, e.g. for the last week: `increase(deployed_count[7d])/7`

 ### Design idea